HayoVanLoon/serializablecomparable/README.md

 By default 10k objects are generated and written to a file using native Java serialization.

-This file is then read by each of the simulators.
-The objects are deserialized through standard Java serialization and then serialized by each simulators own serialization method.
+This file then serves as input for the simulators.
+These will deserialize those objects again through standard Java serialization and store the entire data set in memory.

+They will then serialize the objects sequentially through their own serialization method.
+Upon serializtion, the creation time and size of the serialised object are recorded.

+Each simulator will printi a small report to the standard output upon completion.

 ## Prerequisites